dymaptic/gis-data-utils/README.md

 ### make_feature_table_from_csv.py

 This script creates a feature class based on a csv file.
 The csv file contains information about the fields to be added to the feature class.
+See batch processes if you need to create multiple feature classes at the same time.

 ### make_standalone_table_from_csv.py

 This script creates a standalone table based on a csv file.
 The csv file contains information about the fields to be added to the standalone table.
+See batch processing if you need to create multiple standalone tables at the same time

 ### create_relationship_classes_from_csv.py